Biswajee/kafka-favourite-colours/README.md

 # Kafka application: Favourite colours

-This streams application takes in favourite colours and usernames as input and displays the frequency of the favourite colours currently in the stream.
+The application takes in the favourite colour and username as input and displays the frequency of the favourite colours currently in the stream.

 ## Prerequisites